Immunizations and Health Requirements

 - For students registered for six or more quarter hours (eight or more if you are a Law student), the Student Health Insurance Plan and Health/Counseling fees are added to the tuition bill.
 An informational hold is automatically placed on the student’s account.
 To remove the hold students should visit Pioneerweb and accept or decline coverage.
 Students who will be receiving the GTA/GRA Health Insurance Scholarship should not decline coverage.

-For more information regarding eligibility or enrollment in the Student Health Insurance Plan, please call 303-871-2205 or go to the Health and Counseling Center website.
+For more information regarding eligibility or enrollment in the Student Health Insurance Plan, please call 303-871-2205 or go to the Health & Counseling Center website.